mas-bandwidth/netcode/README.md

 It's designed for use in games that host dedicated servers with public IP addresses.

-It has the following security features:
+It has the following features:

-* Protection against man-in-the-middle attacks.
+* Encrypted and signed packets
+* Secure client connection with connect tokens
+* Connection based protocol with multiplexing and demultiplexing

+netcode protect your game server from the following common attacks:

+* Zombie clients
+* Man in the middle
-* Protection against DDoS amplification attacks.
+* DDoS amplification
-* Protection against packet replay attacks.
+* Packet replay attacks
-* Protection against zombie clients.

 netcode is stable and production ready.